westerlymerlin/Oxide-Laser-Controller/docs/app_control.md

 def writesettings()
 ```

-Write settings to json file
+Write settings to the json file

 <a id="app_control.readsettings"></a>